CNMAT/CNMAT-MMJSS/README.md

 ================

-Please see our [WIKI home page](https://github.com/CNMAT/CNMAT-MMJSS/wiki) for further instructions.
+Please see our [WIKI home page](https://github.com/CNMAT/CNMAT-MMJSS/wiki) for further information.